Autodesk-Forge/forge-rcw.file.migration-revit.addon/README.md

 # Tips & Tricks
-- If you run the application, and meet the exception of assembly `Autodesk.Forge` can not be loaded, you can solve this by copying the assembly(together with dependencies) to the roaming folder of your Revit plugin.
+- If you run the application, and meet the exception of assembly `Autodesk.Forge` cannot be loaded, you can solve this by copying the assembly (together with dependencies) to the roaming folder of your Revit plugin.

 - Before running the plugin, since we need to communicate with 3 legged token callback over HTTP and HTTPS.
 At a minimum, you want to configure a URL registration and add a Firewall exception for the URL your service will be using.
 You can configure these settings with the Netsh.exe tool as follow.
 ```powershell